- Automobiles & Motorcycles

 Figure 6- Split Series Servo Motor

-A split series motor can function as a field-controlled motor that is individually energized.
-The motor armature provides a constant current supply.
-This motor has a standard torque speed curve.
-This specifies a high stall torque and a rapid torque decline by amplifying in speed.
+A split series motor operates as a field-controlled motor powered individually by the motor armature and maintains a standard torque-speed curve, exhibiting high stall torque and a rapid torque decline as speed increases.

 Shunt Control Motor